ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ### Route

-As said earlier, your REST routes are required to use the REST URI prefix.
+As mentioned earlier, your REST routes are required to use the REST URI prefix.
 To do so, the easiest way is to import your routing file using this prefix.

 **app/config/routing.yml**